thomaspeugeot/TKV/landscan/Working Note.md

 The "Country" directory contains a "dbf" file and 2 subdirectories
 - countries
 - info
-"countries" contains some "adf" files and a "metadat.xml" files "info" contains one "arc.dir" file and 3 pairs of "arc000x.dat" and "arc000x.nit" files
+"countries" contains some "adf" files and a "metadata.xml" files "info" contains one "arc.dir" file and 3 pairs of "arc000x.dat" and "arc000x.nit" files

 The "Population" directory contains a "lsop2014.lyr" file and 2 directories